Home

 And now Christina.

-What began as every parent's worst nightmare - a child abducted from a public restroom - has become a public mirror to hold up to ourselves.
+a public restroom - has become a public mirror to hold up to ourselves.

-We see in it our own tempers, our own capacity to lose control, and we find a lesson in the virtue of patience with our children.
-We learn that once you cross that line, you can never take it back.
+We see in it our own tempers, our own capacity to lose control, and

 A primitive call